 - Preheat the oven to 325°F. Lightly coat a 9x5” loaf pan with nonstick cooking spray.

 - In a medium bowl, whisk together the flour, baking powder, baking soda, cinnamon, nutmeg, and salt.
-In a separate bowl, whisk together the butter, eggs, vanilla extract, vanilla stevia, and vinegar.
+In a separate bowl, whisk together the butter, egg whites, vanilla extract, stevia, and vinegar.
 Add in the Greek yogurt, stirring until no large lumps remain.
 Stir in the mashed banana and 1 tablespoon of milk.
 Alternate between adding the flour mixture and remaining milk, beginning and ending with the flour mixture, and stirring just until incorporated.
 (For best results, add the flour mixture in 3 equal parts.)
 Reserve 1 tablespoon of raisins, and gently fold in the rest.

 View Nutrition Information + Weight Watchers Points